sjbennett123/gloryforthefist/content/writing.md

 ---

 title: "Writing"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 1
 ---

-- If you have an idea that you just want to get off your chest submit it [here](https://forms.gle/j3n8CiwL9dvjQNsL9).
+- If you have an idea that you just want to get off your chest, submit it [here](https://forms.gle/j3n8CiwL9dvjQNsL9).
-- Use the standard writeup format that we all are using for your writeups.
+- Use the standard write-up format that we all use for your write-ups.
-- Don't submit too much at once for review finish one thing at a time.
+- Don't submit too much at once for review; finish one thing at a time.
-- Once you are confident with your work we will ingest it into the website get it printed up.
+- Once you are confident with your work, we will add it to the website and get it printed.

-## Parts of Writeups
+## Parts of Write-ups

-All of the writups need to be written in a similar way to this.
-If there is a change to the formats that we need to make we can discuss it but all modules will need to adapt to use that.
+All of the write-ups need to be written in a similar way to this.
+If there is a change to the format that we need to make, we can discuss it, but all modules will need to adapt to use it.

-to set up on your local computer follow these steps.
-[Website Howto]({{< ref "/website_howto" >}})
+To set this up on your local computer, follow these steps: [Website How-to]({{< ref "/website_howto" >}}).

-Confirm that your code between the --- parses at https://www.yamllint.com/
+Confirm that your code between the --- parses at <https://www.yamllint.com/>

-**if you get errors these are the most common issues**
+**If you get errors, these are the most common issues:**

-*mapping values are not allowed in this context* --     you have a colon in the value section for the yaml.
+*Mapping values are not allowed in this context* -- you have a colon in the value section of the YAML.

 ### Plotline Overview